 - Sit in a reclined position with your baby lying in your arms.

 A bed or a large couch with plenty of pillows to support your back and arms make these positions ideal for breastfeeding.
-Find the one that’s right for you but don’t be afraid to mix it up once in awhile depending on your own needs.
+Find the one that’s right for you but don’t be afraid to mix it up once in a while depending on your own needs.
 The more attentive you are to your own comfort, the more nursing sessions will be a pleasant break for both you and your baby.

-4. Help Your Baby Find The Right Position
+5) Help Your Baby Find The Right Position

-Through the course of breastfeeding, your baby will likely find the position that’s best for him.
+Through the course of breastfeeding, your baby will likely find the position that’s best for them.
 Pay attention to this position so that you can make it easier to get into quickly.
 Every baby is different, but there are a few general guidelines that you can use to find a position that works for both you and your baby.

-5. Don’t Be Alarmed, Leaking Is Natural
+6) Don’t Be Alarmed, Leaking Is Natural

 In the first few weeks of breastfeeding, it’s common for milk to leak from your breasts.
 Don’t be alarmed, this is completely natural.
 It can happen when you hear another baby cry, when your baby hasn’t nursed for several hours, when you think about your baby, or even when you feel a strong emotion.

-6. Take Care Of Your Skin
+7) Take Care Of Your Skin